thomasj02/AiFilter/README.md

 * How can I help?

 **Engineers**: Submit PRs!
-There are lots of improvements possible, like improving the UI, adding support for HuggingFace inference and adding support for other social networks
+There are lots of improvements possible, like improving the UI, adding support for HuggingFace inference, adding support for other social networks, and cleaning up the code.

 **Local LLM users**: Try different models and prompts, and share the results!